 The second argument they had was that Open Source is less secure than commercial products because "Any hacker can look at the code".
 I could rebut this with the identical hyperbole of "Any hacker can buy your commercial firewall off of ebay and hack it", but that's childish.
 Let's not.
 Here's what matters: No one with a whit of integrity would say Free and Open source software is worse than Proprietary software.
 You can't.
 In 2020, it's 20 years too late for that.
-The success of Google was proof that FOSS works.
+The success of Google was proof that FOSS works.6

-$^4$ Some early cars had their onboard flash fail.
+4Some early electric cars by Tesla in the 2020's had their onboard flash fail.
 Flash is a problem, and a big one for the long game.
+Never trust flash.